Overcoming Dependent Censoring in the Evaluation of Survival Models: Experimental details

-In this section, we describe how the synthetic dataset is generated and how we preprocessed the raw survival datasets.
-Table \ref{tab:datasets} shows an overview of the raw datasets.

-\textbf{Synthetic:} This paper utilizes a linear synthetic dataset with two competing events (\ie event and censoring), both based on the parametric Weibull distribution, as discussed in~\citep{Foomani2023}.
-The datasets are characterized by the conditional hazard function and conditional survival probability of an event (or censoring) as follows:

-where $v$ and $\rho$ represent the shape and scale parameters of the Weibull distribution, respectively.
-We use $v_T=4$, $v_C=6$, $\rho_T=17$, $\rho_C=19$. $g_{\Psi}(\bm{x})$ represents the risk function, which is a linear function in this work.
-The data generation process begins by initializing a copula with a predefined parameter $\theta$.
-We then sample $N$ sets of CDF observations from the copula, each containing two CDF probabilities (corresponding to each competing event, \ie event or censoring).
-From these probabilities, we then calculate the corresponding times using the inverse function of~\eqref{eq:dgp}.
-The data generation process is further described in Algorithm 2 in~\citep{Foomani2023}.
+\textbf{WHAS:} Worcester Heart Attack Study dataset (WHAS)~\citep{hosmer2008applied} contains 500 patients with acute myocardial infarction, focusing on the time to death post-hospital admission.
+The data was already post-processed and can be downloaded from the \texttt{scikit-survival} package~\citep{polsterl2020scikit}.

 \textbf{METABRIC:} The Molecular Taxonomy of Breast Cancer International Consortium (METABRIC) dataset \citep{Curtis2012} contains survival information for breast cancer patients.
 This dataset includes a diverse range of feature sets that encompass clinical traits, expression profiles, copy number variation (CNV) profiles, and single-nucleotide polymorphism (SNP) genotypes.
 All these features are derived from breast tumor samples collected during the METABRIC trial.
-The dataset can be downloaded from (\url{https://www.cbioportal.org/study/summary?id=brca_metabric}), and it does not have any missing values.
+The dataset can be downloaded from \url{https://www.cbioportal.org/study/summary?id=brca_metabric}.

+\textbf{Churn:} Customer churn prediction dataset (Churn) focuses on predicting customer attrition.
+Each record in the file corresponds to a customer and contains the same set of features, such as age, gender, tenure, usage frequency, support calls, payment delay, subscription type, contract length, total spend, and last interaction.
+We apply one-hot encoding on the US region feature and exclude subjects who are censored at time 0.
+The dataset can be downloaded from the PySurvival package~\citep{fotso2019pysurvival}.

+\textbf{GBSG:} The German Breast Cancer Study Group (GBSG) dataset~\citep{royston2013external} includes 686 patients with node-positive breast cancer and complete prognostic information.
+It is publicly available in R's \texttt{survival} package~\citep{therneau2024survival}.
+While the original GBSG dataset features a higher censoring rate and a broader set of variables, we use a modified version that combines the dataset with uncensored cases from the Rotterdam dataset.
+This results in fewer variables, a lower censoring rate, and a larger sample size than the original.
+This combined dataset, which was already post-processed in the DeepSurv study~\citep{katzman_deepsurv_2018}, is available for download at \url{https://github.com/jaredleekatzman}.

+\textbf{NACD:} The Northern Alberta Cancer Dataset (NACD)~\citep{haider_effective_2020} contains 2402 patients and 53 features.
+It is a conglomerate of many different cancer patients, including lung, colorectal, head and neck, esophageal, stomach, and other cancers.
+The event of interest in this dataset is failure time.
+We drop patients with negative or zero survival time leaving 2,396 patients.
+There are no missing values in this dataset.
+The dataset can be downloaded from \url{http://pssp.srv.ualberta.ca} under "Public Predictors".